-We have addited the financial statements of the Town of white City the Municipality) which immediate the statement of financial cost on as at the combet 31, 2022, and the statements of operations, therefore no not forecast assets and such three for the year three ended, and notes to the formula statements, including a supering of specificant accounting pages.
+We have addited the financial statements of the Town of white City the Municipality) which immorbs the statement of financial cost on as at december 31, 2022, and the statements of operations, changes in not followed savets and such three for the year three-makes, and notes to the financial statements, including a supering of specificant accounting pages.

-In our deminor, the accompanying financial statements are sent for v, mail must mail more the financial position of the Town of sWhite City and December 31, 2022, and the results of its high above, changes or eat the not of assets and as push flows for their way then another order or accordance with Canadian public vestor recounting standard.
+In our deminor, the accompanying financial statements are sent for varied imputing inspects, the financial position of the Town of sWhite City and December 31, 2022, and the results of its high above, changes or eat the not of assets and as push flows for their ended manner ordinary with Canadian public vestor in constring standard.